How to Use Essential Oils for Healthy Skin

 Essential oils are a gentle way to tone up the skin.
 Ideal bases for fresheners are rose water for normal or dry/sensitive skin, or whichhazel for oily skin.
 You can apply them with cotton wool or spray them on the face for a more refreshing toner.
 Herbal tea infusions are also excellent toners.
 You can use herbal tea bags if you can’t get hold of the herbs.
 Boil a cup of water and infuse chamomile, marigold, rosehip or nettle teas.
 For normal skin add two drops of orange or lavender essential oil ans leave to cool.
 For oily skin use juniper or lemongrass essential oils, and for dry skin use rose or sandalwood essential oils.

-If you want a soothing steam add five drops of chamomile essential oil, or for a stimulating steam use lavender, peppermint, thyme or rosemary.
+If you want a soothing steam add five drops of chamomile or lavender essential oil, or for a stimulating steam use peppermint, thyme or rosemary.
 You can use comfrey or fennel essential oils for their healing properties.

 Choose the correct essential oils for your skin type and blend them with an ordinary unscented cleanser, liquid soap or tissue-off lotion/cream and they will rebalance the skin.